Nevenall/sufficient-reason/System/Magick.md

 ## Raw Magick

   Mages occasionally perform feats with pure will and nothing else.
 Such Raw Magick transcends your focus and allows you to affect change without needing to follow the patterns and strictures of your practice.
-It is quicker and simpler, but more dangerous and difficult because only the Mystickal traits, Arete and Spheres, can be used.
+It is quicker and simpler, but more dangerous and difficult because only the Mystick traits (Arete and Spheres) can be used.

 ## Feats and Workings

   A feat is magick you accomplish in a single action.

+  ?
+    Change these terms for clarity?
+Any attempt at magick is a working.
+You might accomplish it in one action, or several actions.
+  ?

   A working is a collection of feats unified into a single magickal accomplishment.
 It might be a lone mage's project done slowly season by season, or a single spell woven by an entire cabal.